A Stop at Willoughby: In popular culture

 Matthew Weiner, creator of the TV series Mad Men, acknowledged the influence of The Twilight Zone on his work, and how Don Draper's life had many superficial similarities to the main character of this episode.
 Weiner said they also paid homage to the episode in The Sopranos, when Tony Soprano leaves behind his life in his briefcase.

-In the TV series The Marvelous Mrs. Maisel, Abe Weissman (Tony Shalhoub) describes the Willoughby episode to his wife and daughter as they tour Midge's apartment.
+In the TV series The Marvelous Mrs. Maisel, Abe Weissman describes the Willoughby episode to his wife and daughter as they tour Midge's apartment.

 In the 2016 Richard Linklater film Everybody Wants Some!!, the college-age character played by Wyatt Russell is named "Willoughby".
 He is revealed to be a 30-year-old man who has refused to grow up and who continues to travel the country trying to play for college baseball teams.
 Willoughby has a nearly complete collection of Twilight Zone episodes on tape and reveals that he knows almost all of them by heart, citing the name and episode number of "Eye of the Beholder" to another character.